 “You can do 50,000 crunches a day, but it will still only be toned muscles under your belly fat,” says Lauren Harris-Pincus, MS, RDN and owner of Nutrition Starring You.
 “The truth is, unless the weight comes off, you’re not going to get a six-pack.”

 So how do you get rid of the stubborn cushion around your midsection?
-Read on to get the real scoop on how to lose your pooch.
+Read on to get the real scoop on how to lose belly fat.

 Stomach Fat 101

-“You exercise for 30 minutes compared to the 23-and-a-half hours that you don’t exercise.
-You need to eat the right things.”
+“You exercise for 30 minutes compared to the 23-and-a-half hours that you don’t exercise.”

 First things first, everyone has fat, both the layer of subcutaneous fat just under our skin that helps insulate the body and the deeper visceral fat that surrounds and protects your organs.
 That’s right: You’re supposed to have belly fat.
 But just how much fat you have and how it’s distributed has more to do with genetics than your core workout.